 Protecting Agencies maintain and operate the wildland fire suppression organization in Alaska with the primary intention of providing cost-effective suppression services and minimizing unnecessary duplication of suppression systems.
 Suppression services include all management actions intended to protect identified values from a fire, extinguish a fire, or alter a fire's direction of spread.
 Management actions for the protection of identified values include, but are not limited to, surveillance, mapping, and site actions.
-If a Protecting Agency has an issue or concern with the Jurisdictional Agency that is irresolvable at the local level, that situation should immediately be elevated to the AFS Manager, the DNR Chief of Fire and Aviation, or Forest Service Fire and Fuels Group Leader to discuss and adjudicate with the regional fire management staff.
+If a Protecting Agency has an issue or concern with the Jurisdictional Agency that is irresolvable at the local level, that situation should immediately be elevated to the AFS Manager, the DNR Chief of Fire and Aviation, or the USFS R10 Fire Specialist to discuss and adjudicate with the regional fire management staff.
 Lessons learned from this process should be included in the Interagency Fall Fire Review agenda.

 The Protecting Agencies are the DNR, and the Bureau of Land Management-AFS and USFS.
 The Protecting Agencies will:

-- 1) Provide the operational control for suppression services in support of the Jurisdictional Agency's mission. - 2) Provide fire detection coverage based on levels of lightning activity and human use or at Jurisdictional Agency's request. - 3) Determine and document the incident location, management option and cause. - 4) Implement the initial response based on management option designation and notify the appropriate Jurisdictional Agency of any fire detected on or threatening that agency's lands in accordance with the AIWFMP. - 5) Complete an analysis as determined by agency policy to determine the complexity of a fire to assist in the selection process of the appropriate management organization for complex incidents. - 6) Assign Incident Commander for initial and extended responses. - 7) Develop and jointly sign a Delegation of Authority to implement the decision document when incident complexity Type 3 and above. - 8) Provide supervision and support including oversight, direction and logistical support for all wildfires. - 9) Assign a Protecting Agency liaison to out-of-State Type 1 and 2 IMTs. - 10) Conduct initial IMT briefings with the affected Jurisdictional Agencies. - 11) Conduct IMT closeouts and consolidate IMT evaluations completed by the Protecting Agency and affected Jurisdictional Agencies. - 12) Complete wildfire suppression activities damage repair. - 13) Fulfill interagency reporting requirement as directed in the AIMG and provide Jurisdictional Agencies with final fire reports. - 14) For fires occurring in Full and Critical Management Option areas that escape initial attack and all fires 100 acres or greater, submit fire perimeter data timely for ongoing incidents and final fire perimeter files with the final fire report for display on the AICC website and inclusion in the Geographic Information System (GIS) Fire History file using GIS protocols. - 15) Provide fire surveillance updates including latest perimeter maps for ongoing fires as negotiated with the Jurisdictional Agencies. - 16) Provide wildland fire management related training to Jurisdictional and other Protecting Agency employees including emergency fire fighters based on needs and available training space. - 17) Collaborate with Jurisdictional Agencies and IMTs on media releases that provide fire statistics and on-going suppression/management actions on fires.
-Questions regarding Jurisdictional Agency policy or actions will be referred to that agency.
+- 1) Provide the operational control for suppression services in support of the Jurisdictional Agency's mission. - 2) Provide fire detection coverage based on levels of lightning activity and human use or at Jurisdictional Agency's request. - 3) Determine and document the incident location, management option and cause. - 4) Implement the initial response based on management option designation and notify the appropriate Jurisdictional Agency of any fire detected on or threatening that agency's lands in accordance with the AIWFMP. - 5) Complete an analysis as determined by agency policy to determine the complexity of a fire to assist in the selection process of the appropriate management organization for complex incidents. - 6) Assign Incident Commander for initial and extended responses. - 7) Develop and jointly sign a Delegation of Authority to implement the decision document when incident complexity Type 3 and above. - 8) Provide supervision and support including oversight, direction and logistical support for all wildfires. - 9) Assign a Protecting Agency liaison to out-of-State Type 1 and 2 IMTs. - 10) Conduct initial IMT briefings with the affected Jurisdictional Agencies. - 11) Conduct IMT closeouts and consolidate IMT evaluations completed by the Protecting Agency and affected Jurisdictional Agencies. - 12) Complete wildfire suppression activities damage repair. - 13) Fulfill interagency reporting requirement as directed in the AIMG and provide Jurisdictional Agencies with final fire reports within 10 days after declaring the fire out. - 14) For fires occurring in Full and Critical Management Option areas that escape initial attack and all fires 100 acres or greater, submit fire perimeter data timely for ongoing incidents and final fire perimeter files with the final fire report for display on the AICC website and inclusion in the Geographic Information System (GIS) Fire History file using GIS protocols. - 15) Provide fire surveillance updates including latest perimeter maps for ongoing fires as negotiated with the Jurisdictional Agencies. - 16) Provide wildland fire management related training to Jurisdictional and other Protecting Agency employees including emergency fire fighters based on needs and available training space. - 17) Collaborate with Jurisdictional Agencies and IMTs on media releases that provide fire statistics and on-going suppression/management actions on fires.
+Questions regarding Jurisdictional Agency policy or actions will be referred to that agency. - 18) Track resource levels throughout the 2013 fire season to determine decision making criteria used for step-up and draw down.
+Communicate tactical meeting decisions to a wider audience. - 19) Distribute annual staffing guides to Jurisdictional Agencies regional staffs.